 “Because nobody remembers him,” said Everett.
 Ask a silly question, etc.

 “You.
 You are the chosen one.
 I shall be yours.”
 Dilly.
-Her eyes said she was dead serious.
+She looked wise beyond her years; her eyes said she was dead serious.
+They were not having me on.
+This is a kid trick, getting inside your head so you find wisdom in a picture of your own lost innocence.
 I reminded myself that this red-headed, freckled kid would grow up to be a woman.
 Eventually.
 And a damned attractive woman, too.
 That is if one of the travelers she and Everett trolled for along US 40 didn’t murder them and steal their three cows.

 The siren call.
-I thought of Calumet City and the ecological war zones south of Chicago.
+I thought of the industrial wastelands south of Chicago.
 “We followed US 41,” I said.

 “I only wondered who had been messing with the Burma-Shave signs.”

 “It was us,” said Dilly, “We’ve been trolling for my prince for a coupla summers.
 You are the first.
 You are the one.”

 “Chosen by the late president, James A. Garfield,” Everett said.
 Well, that explained everything.
 “You are what I leave to Delilah.
 With you, Harley, she shall wax fat and browse the pastures of plenty.”

 “You must read a whole lot.”